MakingThingsWorkToronto/mtw-search-extensibility/README.md

 #### data-icon
 Optional.
 The Fabric UI icon which can be found at [Office UI Fabric Icons](https://uifabricicons.azurewebsites.net/).
 Note, not all Fabric UI icons are supported.

+#### data-title
+The label to display between the icon and the hyperlink.

 #### data-value
 The label to display to the right of the icon.
 Users may format data using handlebars helper functions.